What Website Host Is Best For My Personal Website?

 LinkedIn provides all the info you need to share who you are and what you do without needing the extra steps of starting up a personal website.
 LinkedIn profiles tend to be ranked highly in Google, especially if you have a filled out profile.

 I have had a lot of success with clients introducing themselves on LinkedIn, and finding connections that carry on meaningful conversations.
+I even have a masterclass to help you make an awesome LinkedIn profile!

 3 choices to make about your website before choosing where to host it